- Medicaid does not cover the costs of dental implants for adults.

 Dental implant insurance

 Dental insurance can be purchased as an individual or family plan.
-You can enroll directly through a private insurance company, or through the Affordable Care Act (ACA) Marketplace.
+You can enroll directly through a private insurance company or through the Affordable Care Act (ACA) Marketplace.
 You will need to pay close attention to the implant coverage included in the plan.
-Some plans do not include benefits for them and others have strict requirements on when they are allowed.
-Also, keep in mind that there are annual limits that a plan will pay and implants often fall outside of that limit.
+Some plans do not include benefits for them, and others have strict requirements on when they are allowed.
+Also, keep in mind that there are annual limits on what a plan will pay, and implants often fall outside those limits.

 Dental savings plans

-Dental discounts plans are also offered by private companies and are a great way to get reduced fees on services.
+Private companies also offer dental discount plans, and they are a great way to get reduced fees on services.
 In exchange for a premium, you will have discounted prices on all of your dental services, not just implants.
-Outside of enrolling in a discount plan, your dentist may offer discounts for pre-paying for services or if you use cash instead of a credit card.
+Outside of enrolling in a discount plan, your dentist may offer discounts for prepaying for services or for using cash instead of a credit card.

 Dental schools

-If you live near a dental school, you may be able to schedule an appointment with a dental student who places implants.
-They are supervised by more knowledgeable dental providers, so you can rest assured your treatment will be done correctly.
+If you live near a dental school, you can schedule an appointment with a dental student who places implants.
+More knowledgeable dental providers supervise them, so you can rest assured your treatment will be done correctly.
 Since they are students and the appointments are often longer, they offer their patients significant discounts on treatment.

 FAQ